Soft vs Hard Golf Balls: The Choice For Average Golfers

 Key takeaways:

-• The softer ball launched higher
+• The softer ball hit more fairways

-• The distance was identical
+• The firmer ball was longer

 If you weren’t really paying attention I really doubt you’d be able to tell the height distance.
 It wasn’t easy to tell but I noticed the softer Chrome Soft flew a little bit higher.